fbpx

 How Are Home Appraisals Conducted?

 In most circumstances, the mortgage lender will initiate a home appraisal.
-Under the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), it’s up to the lender to select and contract an Appraisal Management Company (AMC), such as TAG.
-The AMC appoints a licensed, certified appraiser to perform an impartial assessment, without any undue influence from any of the parties involved in the transaction.
+Under the Financial Institutions Reform, Recovery, and Enforcement Act of 1989 (FIRREA), it’s up to the lender to select and contract an Appraisal company, such as TAG.
+The appraisal group appoints a licensed, certified appraiser to perform an impartial assessment, without any undue influence from any of the parties involved in the transaction.

 The actual appraisal may take anywhere between a few minutes and a few hours, depending on the details and extent of the property, the reasons for the appraisal, and the selected method of appraisal.
 The appraiser gathers and analyzes all the necessary information and data to complete their reasonable estimate of the home’s value.
 This includes values of comparable homes and recent sales in the area, called “comps”.

-They prepare the appraisal report, which takes about 7–10 days.
+They prepare the appraisal report, which takes about 3-5 days after inspection for the TAG team.
 There are different forms to complete for each type of appraisal, which have been developed by Freddie Mac and Fannie Mae.
 These are the two large companies that guarantee most of the mortgages granted in the U.S. The final report is submitted to both the lender and the buyer.
 The seller may also request a copy.

 What Are the Different Types of Home Appraisals?